DylanMeeus/blog/content/posts/go-set-benchmark.md

 new empty struct if we can just re-use the same struct?
 We don't care about the `value` of our map, only about the content.

-So we could define our empty struct outside, which results in the following code:
+So we could define our empty struct outside the loop, which results in the following code:

 ```
 var (